OPS-E2E-PPE/VBA-Docs/api/Word(textcolumns).md

 keywords: vbawd10.chm2419
 f1_keywords:
 - vbawd10.chm2419
-ms.prod: word
+ms.service: word
 ms.assetid: 00b62c93-db7d-00b9-cc84-9a21e427d0cd
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TextColumns object (Word)

 A collection of **TextColumn** objects that represent all the columns of text in a document or a section of a document.

 ## Remarks

 Use the **TextColumns** property to return the **TextColumns** collection.
 The following example formats the columns in the first section in the active document to be evenly spaced, with a line between the columns.

 ```vb